ZecHub/zechub/site/guides/RaspberryPi4FullNode.md

      `sudo apt-get install nmap`

-     * Find the IP address if your current computer and note the first three sections.
+     * Find the IP address of your current computer and note the first three sections.
 This is typically 192.168.1.xxx or 192.168.50.xxx
      * Plug these details into nmap as follows:

           * `sudo nmap -sn 192.168.50.0/24` or `sudo nmap -sn 192.168.1.0/24`